A machine learning approach to tomographic pattern generation and classification of quantum states of light: Introduction

+Since the tomographic approach avoids the challenges of QST, and can be successfully used to characterize single-mode states and estimate bipartite entanglement, it is worthwhile to exploit the ML approach in the context of tomograms themselves.
+Our primary motivation is two-fold: (a) to train the machine to generate tomograms which mimic the input tomograms successfully, using an appropriate algorithm, and (b) to compute properties of states corresponding to these tomograms directly, from a limited number of tomographic slices themselves, without using further ML protocols or auxiliary networks.
+In the following sections, we will characterize different states by computing the mean photon number, the variances and higher moments, from the generated tomograms.
+In Fig.~\ref{fig:schematic_flowchart} we present a flowchart indicating the tomographic approach (within the blue dotted line) and where QST differs from it.

 As illustrated in the next section, the optical tomogram corresponding to a state can be visualized as a pattern.
 Since the Wasserstein distance is known to be useful in pattern comparison and recognition, we have used the Wasserstein generative adversarial network (WGAN) algorithm for our purpose, with tomograms both as inputs and generated outputs.
-We have also extracted the mean photon number, the quadrature variances and the higher moments directly from the generated output tomograms, and assessed the extent of errors, without using an additional neural network.
+In fact it has been demonstrated in the context of Fock states, the coherent state, the squeezed vacuum state, and the even coherent state, that in certain contexts of relevance to experiments, the Wasserstein distance is a good indicator of the extent of addition of photons to an appropriately chosen reference state.
+Whereas the fidelity between two Fock states, and between states obtained by adding different even numbers of photons to the squeezed vacuum (or the even coherent state) vanishes, the corresponding Wasserstein distances are nonzero and provide clear indicators to distinguish between the states~\cite{Soumyabrata:2025a, Soumyabrata:2025b, Soumyabrata:2025c}.
+Thus, the WGAN is an appropriate choice for the ML program at hand.
+It distinguishes between the true and generated tomographic probability distributions, and can be used to monitor the quality of the generated state through different epochs.
+Further, unlike other generic GANs, it provides a smooth, non-vanishing gradient even when the distributions do not overlap, leading to a reliable and continuous signal for the generator to learn.
+After the ML program, we have also extracted the mean photon number, the quadrature variances and the higher moments directly from the generated output tomograms, and assessed the extent of errors, without using an additional neural network.